cbeust/klaxon/README.md

 ## Limitations

-* Currently reads the entire JSON content in memory.
-Streaming will be available soon for large files.
+* Currently reads the entire JSON content in memory, streaming is not available yet
 * Error handling is very primitive